Veterans die by suicide at greater rates, VA finds

 Suicides are up across the country.
 Report after report finds that they are becoming more common among men, women and children.
 It’s not clear why, but psychiatrists and suicide experts say it’s probably a combination of factors — a lack of access to mental health care, a growing sense of disconnection in society, economic woes and relationship problems.

-At least one study showed that quick turnarounds between deployments, or deploying military personnel too early, raised the risk of suicide.
+At least one study showed that among veterans, quick turnarounds between deployments, or deploying military personnel too early, raised the risk of suicide.